FeedMapping/Schema/README.md

  168 + 618 = 168 + 329 + 289 = (7x24) + (7x47) + (8+9)² = (7x71) + (17x17)
 ```

-So it will form back to the begining stage with different form of input but its process will be the same algorithm trough all the system.
+So it will form back to the begining stage with different form of input but its process will be the same algorithm through all the system.

 ### [7th Step: Q2(18, 10)](https://github.com/marketleader)